trinodb/trino/docs/src/main/sphinx/eventlistener/http-event-listener.rst

 ===================
-Http Event Listener
+HTTP Event Listener
 ===================

-The Http Event Listener plugin allows streaming of query events, encoded in JSON format, to an external service for further processing, by POSTing them to a specified URI.
+The HTTP Event Listener plugin allows streaming of query events, encoded in JSON format, to an external service for further processing, by POSTing them to a specified URI.